+The 643 words included in this kit comprise about 90% of words that children will encounter in their reading.
+If they have these words under their belt, able to recognize them instantly, and if they comprehend the meaning of the words, they will be launched into reading no matter how difficult reading was before.
 If you're like me, your prep time is non-existent, so you are going to love this Kit!
-Open the box and stash your Snapwords® cards in a file box within easy reach.
 When it is time to teach, grab your SnapWords® Mini-Lessons book (included in the kit) and just do what it says.
 The work is done for you!
 SnapWords® Kits are designed first of all to bring success in reading to all types of learners, but they are also designed to do most of the work for the teacher or parent!
-SnapWords® Cards have a track record of bringing success to children with dyslexia, autism, ADHD, those who are visual learners, and brand new learners.
-Obstacles to learning can include inability to sound out words, sounding out words just fine but not remembering the word later, slow, halting reading, and lack of reading comprehension.
+SnapWords® Cards have a track record of bringing success to children with dyslexia, autism, ADHD, those who are visual, kinesthetic learners, and beginners.
+Obstacles to learning to read can include the inability to sound out words, sounding out words just fine but not remembering the word later, slow, halting reading, and lack of reading comprehension.

 This kit is a combination of 306 SnapWords® and 301 SnapWords® Kits.
 Cards are 5.5" x 4.25"